 For drivers who look at the muddy, jagged mountains and say, “Today, we’re going up and over that bad boy,” beadlock wheels might be just right.

 If you have any questions, our team of professional tire technicians is happy to help you figure out which type of wheels will best suit your driving habits.

 Interested in what these wheels might look like on your vehicle?
 Check out our state-of-the-art visualizer, where we have nearly every make, model, and color option available.
 You can tell us exactly what kind of car you’re driving, and we’ll show you which wheels will fit and how they’ll look.

 Not to mention, when you purchase with Rent A Wheel, we’ll install and balance your brand new wheels for free at one of our many Rent A Wheel locations.
 Now that’s a great deal.

 Beadlock wheels aren’t for everyone, but for those of you who want to unlock the full potential of your off-roading monster machine, beadlocks are going to fit right in with your goals.

-Ask any driver who has gotten beadlocks if they’re happy with their purchase, and you more than likely won’t hear any regrets—just make sure that you’re up to the challenge.
+Ask any driver who has gotten truck or jeep beadlocks if they’re happy with their purchase, and you more than likely won’t hear any regrets—just make sure that you’re up to the challenge.